DEFT Payer Product Disclosure Statement

 d) you can stop or cancel future debits at any time by:

-i. completing the DEFT Registration / Amendment Form and sending it to us by email or post, in which case a future debit will not be processed if we receive the completed form at least three (3) Business Days prior to the scheduled debit date;
+completing the DEFT Registration / Amendment Form and sending it to us by email or post, in which case a future debit will not be processed if we receive the completed form at least three (3) Business Days before the scheduled debit date;

-ii. logging in to deft.com.au and deleting the direct debit schedule from the section titled ‘Scheduled payments’, in which case future debits will not be processed if they have been deleted at least one Business Day prior to the scheduled debit date; or
+in each case, future debits will not be processed if effected at least one Business Day before the scheduled debit date; or

-iii. notifying and having your financial institution stop or cancel a future debit at least three (3) Business Days prior to the scheduled debit date;
+iii. notifying and having your financial institution stop or cancel a future debit at least three (3) Business Days before the scheduled debit date;

 e) if at any time you believe that a direct debit against your bank account or Card relating to DEFT is inappropriate or incorrect, you must notify us as soon as possible;